synadia-labs/cross-system-jetstream-migration/README.md

 <!-- leaf: start -->
 ### Create a separate NATS server that uses a JetStream domain, to be used as a leaf node

-Initialize a local `nsc` config for the leaf node.
+Initialize a local `nsc` config for the leaf node in the `.leaf` directory.

 ```shell
 ❯ make init-leaf-nsc